 General considerations relating to measurements in relation to the reverberation of a room

-A value of the reverberation time too high (illustrating excessive reverberation phenomena) can impair the acoustic comfort in some spaces (given their intended purpose) and (in some cases) conformity.
+A value of the reverberation time too high (illustrating excessive reverberation phenomena) can impair the acoustic comfort in some spaces (given their intended purpose) and (in some cases) the conformity.

 Measurements related to the reverberation of a room are therefore useful in different contexts: